mattmarch/rgbPigs/README.md

 Project -> Export...

 Add HTML preset if doesn't already exist.
-Set export path to the Export directory (create if doesn't exist) as this is .gitignore'd.
+Set export path to the Export directory as this is .gitignore'd.

 Leave other settings as default and hit "Export Project".